Classified & Privileged Info.

 Distinguished Professor and Chair, Ohio State University

-• Academic framing of Tantric traditions
+• Academic study of Tantric traditions

 • Comparative religion and esoteric traditions